 Shorashim is the beginning of the Noam journey for many of our members.
 It provides the perfect introduction to the Movement, especially for young people who haven’t spent a long time away from home before.

-Join us for an exciting 10 days that combines outdoor activities with creative programmes and group bonding to ensure that friends for life are made right from the get go!
-Imagination is the name of the game, with adventures designed to transport participants to another world.
+This year we are transforming Shorashim, with Shorashim Alef being one week long and Shorashim Bet 10 days.
+Imagination is the name of the game with adventures designed to transport participants to another world.
 Shorashim has a warm, family atmosphere, with a particularly high ratio of madrichim (leaders) to chanichim (participants) to ensure the wellbeing and support of all chanichim as they embark on their Noam journey.

-Shorashim will be held at our brand new mega site in Northumberland.
+Shorashim will be held at our mega site in Northumberland.
 This was the fantastic site we used last year and it did not disappoint.
 This site has incredible facilities, including a zipwire, outdoor laser course and Jacob’s Ladder as well as an outdoor climbing and abseiling tower!